Polymancer: Games Published in Polymancer magazine

 As of May 2009, three game rules systems had been published in Polymancer magazine as articles, Mojo, (a generic multipurpose rules system designed for the magazine) PUMMEL!, (a rules lite system designed for use by and inclusion in Polymancer during its initial publication run) and Space PUMMEL!. (a rules lite system designed for use by and inclusion in Polymancer during its initial publication run).
 Each of these game rules systems were implemented in Polymancer magazine in order to allow the content to contain usable game stats, while maintaining the publication's policy of being easily convertible to rules systems that the magazine's readers would prefer to use themselves.
 Each of these game systems was playable on its own, however.

+Mojo

-MojoMojo was a free role-playing game system designed to adapt to any campaign setting.
+Mojo was a free role-playing game system designed to adapt to any campaign setting.
 The Mojo rules system were created by Polymancer Studios, Inc. in 2004 and was first offered in the publication in 2004, and first serialized in Polymancer in January 2005.